vincent-himpe/MMbasic-GPIO-Library/README.md

 ### Sub GPIO.BusKeep (GPIO)
 - GPIO : integer 0 to 29 or more (depending on CPU)
-Enables a special mode on RP2350 where the pull-up/down resistor keep the current state on a pin.
+Enables a special mode where the pull-up/down resistor keep the current state on a pin.
 The input floats by default.
 When you make the input high the Pull-up is enabled.
 When you float the input again the pull-up keeps the input (weak) high.
 When you make an input low the pull-down is activated.
 This works as a kind of state memory.
 Useful to suppress nois from very high impedant sources.
->[!WARNING]
-> Attempting this on a rp2040 will throw an error

 ### Sub GPIO.SlewFast (GPIO)
 - GPIO : integer 0 to 29 or more (depending on CPU)